borzilleri/clipper/README.md

 These are features that `snibbets` has that I have not yet implemented, or additional features I'd like to add.
 They're _very_ roughly in priority order.

-* Alfred support: IN PROGRESS
+* Alfred support: IN PROGRESS/Mostly done.

-  Currently _mostly_ works, using included [workflow](./Clipper.alfredworkflow).
-Currently very experimental.
+  This should be nearly functionally complete and usable.
+Remaining tasks are improved documentation in the configuration window, and removing "nulls" from some of the displayed fields.

 * Improved Output Redirection